13th Infantry Regiment (United States): History

+American Civil War

 A new, third 13th Infantry Regiment was constituted in May 1861 when the Army expanded the Regular Army during the Civil War.
 General William Tecumseh Sherman was the colonel of the regiment and Philip Sheridan was one of its captains.
 It was organized as one of the nine "three-battalion" regiments of regulars, each battalion containing eight companies of infantry, in contrast to the existing ten regular regiments of infantry, which were organized as regiments of a single ten company battalions.

-During the American Civil War, the unit earned its motto "First at Vicksburg".
-It participated in the battles of Hayes Bluffs, Champion Hill, Black River, and on 19 May 1863 took part in the assault at Vicksburg.
-The 13th Regiment was the only Union unit to plant its colors on the Confederate positions.
+During the Civil War, the unit earned its motto "First at Vicksburg".
+It participated in the battles of Haynes Bluffs, Champion Hill, Black River, and on 19 May 1863 took part in the assault at Vicksburg.
+During the battle, the 13th Regiment was the only Union unit to plant its colors on the Confederate positions.

+Post-Civil War

 Following the Civil War, the army was reorganized by Congress in July 1866, and the 13th was divided into three regiments, each battalion receiving two additional companies and being organized as traditional single battalion regiments of ten companies.
 The 1st Battalion retained the designation of the 13th Infantry, while the 2nd Battalion became the 22nd Infantry and the 3rd Battalion the 31st Infantry.

 From 1867 to 1871 the regiment fought in the Indian Wars in Montana and North Dakota.

-In 1897 the 13th US Infantry had been filmed at Fort Jay on Governors Island, New York where they were posted in the years before World War I.
+In 1897, the 13th US Infantry was filmed at Fort Jay on Governors Island, New York where they were posted in the years before World War I.

+Spanish-American War and Philippine Insurrection

 In June 1898 the regiment was sent to Cuba and led the 1st Infantry's attack on San Juan Hill, capturing the Spanish flag.
 Major William Auman was the first commanding officer to reach the top of San Juan Hill.

-The regiment saw combat in the Philippines during the Philippine–American War, and was assigned to the 8th Infantry Division in June 1918.
-As a member of this organization, the regiment did not participate in World War I.
+The regiment subsequently saw combat in the Philippines during the Philippine–American War.

+World War I

+During World War I, the 13th Infantry was assigned to the 8th Division in August 1917.
+However, the division moved to France in October 1918, too late to see any combat.
+The regiment was relieved from the 8th Division in January 1919.